 Keep increasing the percentage of your paycheck that you save.
 When you get a bonus or a gift of cash, divert at least a fat chunk of that into savings, too.

 Well, duh, you say.
 But it’s not as obvious as it seems.
 When you spend less than you earn, you can save.
 If you spend everything you’ve got, you can’t save.
 And with no savings, it is nearly impossible to get ahead.

 Again, a program like YNAB makes this easier.
-It can automatically generate a variety of reports — including an income-versus-expenses report — which can tell you in real time whether your income for the month is currently greater or less than the expenses you’ve racked up in the same month.
+It can automatically generate a variety of reports — including an income-versus-expenses report that can tell you in real time whether your income for the month is currently greater or less than the expenses you’ve racked up in the same month.

 4. Get comfortable saying ‘no’ to the kids

 If you are giving in to your kids’ every request and demand, you are doing worse than just emptying your bank account and making it impossible to get ahead: You are teaching them it’s OK to overspend.